torvalds/linux/Documentation/mm/damon/design.rst

 Below ``type`` of filters are currently supported.

+- Core layer handled
+    - addr
+        - Applied to pages that belonging to a given address range.
+    - target
+        - Applied to pages that belonging to a given DAMON monitoring target.
+- Operations layer handled, supported by only ``paddr`` operations set.
     - anon
         - Applied to pages that containing data that not stored in files.
-    - Handled by operations set layer.
-Supported by only ``paddr`` set.
     - memcg
         - Applied to pages that belonging to a given cgroup.
-    - Handled by operations set layer.
-Supported by only ``paddr`` set.
     - young
         - Applied to pages that are accessed after the last access check from the scheme.
-    - Handled by operations set layer.
-Supported by only ``paddr`` set.
     - hugepage_size
         - Applied to pages that managed in a given size range.
-    - Handled by operations set layer.
-Supported by only ``paddr`` set.
-- addr
-    - Applied to pages that belonging to a given address range.
-    - Handled by the core logic.
-- target
-    - Applied to pages that belonging to a given DAMON monitoring target.
-    - Handled by the core logic.

 To know how user-space can set the filters via :ref:`DAMON sysfs interface
 <sysfs_interface>`, refer to :ref:`filters <sysfs_filters>` part of the